strengejacke/ggeffects/README.md

 ## Aim of this package

-**ggeffects** computes marginal effects at the mean or average marginal effects from statistical models and returns the result as tidy data frames.
+**ggeffects** computes marginal effects at the mean or at representative values ([see definitions here](https://stats.stackexchange.com/tags/marginal-effect/info)) from statistical models and returns the result as tidy data frames.
 These data frames are ready to use with the **ggplot2**-package.

 ## Documentation and Support